esphome/esphome-docs/components/sensor/dsmr.rst

 *************

-The DSMR component connects to Dutch Smart Meters which comply to DSMR (Dutch Smart Meter Requirements), also known as ‘Slimme meter’ or ‘P1 poort’.
+The DSMR component connects to Dutch Smart Meters which comply to DSMR (Dutch Smart Meter Requirements), also known as ‘Slimme meter’ or ‘P1 port’.

 This integration supports plain non encrypted telegrams and also encrypted as used in Luxembourg.
 In case your equipment has encryption you must get a 32 character long encryption key from your energy company.